Noncommutative deformations and flops: Representability and Contraction Algebras

 \subsection{Commutativity of $\CA$ and flops}

-When $C$ is a single irreducible flopping curve and $U$ is smooth, necessarily $R$ is Gorenstein.
+When $C$ is an irreducible rational flopping curve and $U$ is smooth, necessarily $R$ is Gorenstein.
 Below in \ref{(-3,1) not commutative} we show that in this flopping setup, $\width(C)=\cwidth(C)$ if and only if $C$ has normal bundle $(-1,-1)$ or $(-2,0)$, and furthermore in this case this invariant recovers Reid's notion of width from \cite{Pagoda}.